ngageoint/geoq/README.md

 #### Geographic Work Queueing and Tasking System ####

-The aim of this project is to create an open source geographic tasking system that allows teams to collect geographic data across a large area, but manage the work in smaller geographic regions.
+GeoQ's is an open source (MIT License) geographic tasking system that allows teams to collect geographic structured observations across a large area, but manage the work in smaller geographic regions.
 Large areas can be quickly broken up into small 1km squares and assigned to a team.
 System transparency informs all groups about workflow to avoid duplication of effort.

 The GeoQ software was developed at the National Geospatial-Intelligence Agency (NGA) in collaboration with [The MITRE Corporation] (http://www.mitre.org).
 The government has "unlimited rights" and is releasing this software to increase the impact of government investments by providing developers with the opportunity to take things in new directions.
 The software use, modification, and distribution rights are stipulated within the [MIT] (http://choosealicense.com/licenses/mit/) license.